oncomouse/courses/2020/engl460fall2020/jekyll-intro.md

 Once again, we will need to create a file in our repository.
 This time, we will also be creating a folder!

 Blog posts live in a special folder called `_posts` in our repo.
 Additionally, posts have a special file name structure, which is `YYYY-MM-DD-title.md`.
-Here `YYYY` would be the present year as a four digit number (2020 for me), `MM` would be today's month as a two digit number (07 for me; you have to use a 0 for the first digit when the month is less than 10), `DD` is today's day of the month as a two digit number (27 for me, again you have to use a 0 for the first digit if less than 10) and `title` is anything you want, but is usually what is called a "slug," a representation of the post's title using only letters, numbers, and the dash (`-`) character.
+Here `YYYY` would be the present year as a four digit number (2020 for me), `MM` would be today's month as a two digit number (07 for me; you have to use a 0 for the first digit when the month is less than 10), `DD` is today's day of the month as a two digit number (27 for me, again you have to use a 0 for the first digit if less than 10) and `title` is anything you want, but is usually what is called a "slug," a representation of the post's title using only letters, numbers, and the hyphen (`-`) character.

 So, to make our post, once again click on the "Add File" menu on your repo's main page and select "Create new file".

-On the new file page, type `_posts/2020-07-26-first-post.md` using whatever today's date actually is for you (or you can just use mine from the past).
-I am going to title my first post "First Post" because I'm so creative and that's why I'm using `first-post` as my slug.
+In the "New file name" field, type `_posts/2020-07-26-first-post.md` using whatever today's date actually is for you (or you can just use mine from the past).
+I am going to title my first post "First Post" because I'm creative, which is why I'm using `first-post` as my slug.
 You can use whatever you want for your slug, or you can copy my totally original title.

 You'll note that when you type the `/` character it adds `_posts/` after the name of your repo and removes it from the text box.
 That's just GitHub's way of acknowledging it knows you are creating a folder.

-In the contents of the file, past:
+Copy the contents of the code block below and paste it into the file editor:

 ~~~markdown
 ---